Digging Into Discovery: How SEA-PHAGES is Inspiring the Next Generation of Scientists at HBCUs

 NCAS Logo Contest

-Deadline: 11:59 PM, Monday, March 10, 2025
+Deadline: 11:59 PM, Monday, April 10, 2025

 The North Carolina Academy of Science (NCAS) announces a contest to create a fresh, new logo to replace its long-standing logo.
 Submissions may come from any member of any branch of the Academy: Senior, Collegiate, or Student.
 However, submissions will not be considered from current members of the NCAS Board of Directors.